IdahCollin/future/README.md

 # My niece's first site

 Kids are our future.
 I prepped a playground for my niece to help her create her first site.
-Maybe that's something all girls, 10 years of age, should have the opportunity to do in order to strengthen the equality in tech? ❤️
+Maybe that's something all 10-year-old girls should have the opportunity to do in order to increase equality in tech? ❤️

 A basic boilerplate was used and prepped.
 Our steps were then:
 1. Choose a fun theme!